Staub Electronics : Streamlining a distribution business with LISA WMS

 Established in 1981, Staub has become the trusted distribution partner for home theater and mobile electronic equipment to Canada’s major electronics retail chains, specialty retailers, and custom integrators.
 Known as the “installer’s choice,” Staub specializes in installer friendly, solution-oriented electronic products.

 Staub Electronics Ltd., one of Canada’s premier distributors of consumer electronics, was frustrated by the limitations of its legacy business software.
-Moving to the SAP® Business One application enabled Staub to automate many manual operations, thereby improving customer service while saving labor, and to implement e-commerce and true warehouse management for the first time.
+Moving to the SAP Business One application enabled Staub to automate many manual operations, thereby improving customer service while saving labor, implementing e-commerce, and transparent warehouse management for the first time.
 “We are head and shoulders above where we were,” says Scott Trotter, Staub’s vice president of sales and operations.

-The legacy business software that Staub used in the past imposed many limitations on the business.
-Manual operations prevailed throughout the firm, especially in the warehouses that are so important to a company whose entire business is distribution.
-The company wanted to provide better service to its customers, but it was difficult with all the labor intensive steps involved in acknowledging orders, preparing invoices, and issuing advance shipment notifications (ASNs).
-Electronic data interchange (EDI) is a mandatory element in doing business with large chains that Staub services, but the EDI capability in place was rudimentary and labor intensive.
+The legacy business software that Staub was using imposed many limitations on the business.
+Manual operations prevailed throughout the firm, firm, especially in the warehouses, which are crucial for this distribution company.
+The company wanted to provide better service to its customers but found difficulty with all the labor-intensive steps involved in acknowledging orders, preparing invoices, and issuing advance shipment notifications (ASNs).
+Electronic data interchange (EDI) is a mandatory element in doing business with large chains that Staub works with, and their legacy system was rudimentary and labor intensive.

-Staub attempted to automate its warehouses, but there too it faced software obstacles and eventually gave up on the project.
+Staub previously attempted to automate its warehouses, but they faced many software obstacles and eventually gave up on this project.
 This effort, however, proved to be an important catalyst for improvement.
 “We desperately needed to manage inventories better, and so we started looking for a third-party warehouse management package we could bolt on to our legacy software,” explains Trotter.

 Staub spoke with an SAP channel partner that presented SAP Business One.
 “We always had the impression that SAP software is for Fortune 500–type companies, but they showed us how wrong we were,” says Trotter.

-For its much-needed inventory management solution, Staub chose LISA Distribution from N’ware Technologies, a warehouse wireless management system that provides bin locations and detailed warehouse management functionality using wireless terminals and portable label printers.
+For Staub’s much-needed inventory management solution, the company chose LISA DWMS from N’ware Technologies.
+LISA WMS is a warehouse management system providing bin locations and detailed warehouse management functionality, using wireless terminals and portable label printers.